seedsofalternative/seedsofalternative.github.io/_posts/2026-05-21-Part-II-how-to-find-your-core-values.md

 - **Self-enhancement vs. self-transcendence** : Values centered on personal success and self-interest (power and achievement) conflict with those that prioritize the well-being of others and a broader sense of purpose (universalism and benevolence).

-Shalom Schwartz developped two psychological assessments to measure individual and cultural differences in value priorities :
+Shalom Schwartz developed two psychological assessments to determine value priorities :
 - [Schwartz's Value Survey (SVS)](https:/tezt.me/en/tests/schwartz-values)
 - [Portrait Values Questionnaire (PVQ)](https://www.idrlabs.com/human-values/test.php)

-# Find your Why - Simon Sinek
+# Find your Why — Simon Sinek

 In his book *Find Your WHY*, Simon Sinek introduced a methodology to help individuals discover their core value or purpose.

 ### The Golden Circle

 Simon Sinek defined the Golden Circle framework.
 It explains how individuals build clarity and fulfillment by starting with a core purpose, arguing that you don't find satisfaction in _what_ you do, but in _why_ you do it.
 The three layers of the Golden Circle are: